Who can participate in the Audubon Cooperative Sanctuary Program for Golf Courses?

 Program members also must create a Resource Advisory Group including staff, golfers, and local experts, such as university and extension personnel, watershed and environmental organization representatives, and government representatives.
 When questions arise, Audubon International has reached out to Resource Advisory Group members for further clarification.

-Recertification is required every two years to ensure that members continue to uphold certification standards.
+Recertification is required every three years to ensure that members continue to uphold certification standards.
 The first recertification requires a third-party site visit to confirm that the more visual aspects of the program are in place.
 Members that do not submit the appropriate documentation or are no longer meeting program requirements are decertified.

 Does Audubon International conduct site visits?